-3.9 Convictions during period of licence
+3.9 Arrest and convictions during period of licence

-- 3.9.1 Where offences resulting in conviction are committed by licensed drivers in the course of their business or otherwise, it is important, in the interests of consistency and transparency that a procedure should be in place to consider what effect this should have on their taxi or private hire driver's licence. - 3.9.2 Driver's licence holders, who are convicted or cautioned for any criminal or motoring offence during the period covered by their existing licence, must disclose the conviction or caution and the penalty involved to the Council within seven (7) days of the conviction.
+- 3.9.1 Where offences resulting in arrest or conviction are committed by licensed drivers in the course of their business or otherwise, it is important, in the interests of consistency and transparency that a procedure should be in place to consider what effect this should have on their taxi or private hire driver's licence. - 3.9.2 Driver's licence holders, who are convicted or cautioned for any criminal or motoring offence during the period covered by their existing licence, must disclose the conviction or caution and the penalty involved to the Council within seven (7) days of the conviction.
 In the case of a deferred sentence, the penalty must be disclosed to the Council within seven (7) days of sentencing.
 For these purposes, any offence resulting in the acceptance of a fixed penalty notice will be considered to be a conviction.
-Any breach of this subsection will become the subject of disciplinary action by the licensing manager in accordance with Appendix G. - 3.9.3 The Council will conduct periodic checks of individual DBS records at any time during the licence period using the online checking service.
-Should any new information be discovered that has not been notified to the Council, the individual driver may face disciplinary action by the licensing manager in accordance with Appendix G.
+Any breach of this subsection will become the subject of disciplinary action by the licensing and community safety manager in accordance with Appendix G. - 3.9.3 Licence holders are required to notify the Council within forty-eight (48) hours of an arrest, whether released or charged, for any of the following offences: - any sexual offence - any violent offence - any motoring offence - any offence involving fraud or dishonesty - 3.9.4 The Council will conduct periodic checks of individual DBS records at any time during the licence period using the online checking service.
+Should any new information be discovered that has not been notified to the Council, the individual driver may face disciplinary action by the licensing and community safety manager in accordance with Appendix G.